crschnick/pdx_unlimiter/docs/GUIDE.md

 - Double clicking any savegame file if its extension is associated with the Pdx-Unlimiter.
   This includes `.eu4` `.hoi4`, `.ck3` and `.sav` files.

-The savegame storage is separate
-You can of course change its location in the settings menu.
 For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage.
-This means that changing or deleting a file from your savegame directory does not delete it from the Pdx-Unlimiter storage and vice-versa.
+This separation means that changing or deleting a file from your savegame directory does not delete it from the Pdx-Unlimiter storage and vice-versa.

-In the settings menu you can also enable the option `Delete on import` which specifies whether to delete savegames after succesfully importing it into the Pdx-Unlimiter storage.
+In the settings menu you can change the storage location and enable the option `Delete on import` which specifies whether to delete savegames after succesfully importing it into the Pdx-Unlimiter storage.

 ## Campaigns and folders